 His article, “Directing the Mind Towards Practices in Diversity” was included in Friends on the Path: Living Spiritual Communities, by Thich Nhat Hanh.
 His essay “Family Tree Practice” addresses how meditation and contemplative practice has directly influenced his experiences with racism, heterosexism, and oppression; it is part of Will Yoga and Meditation Really Change My Life, edited by Stephen Cope.
 Larry is a co-editor of Making the Invisible Visible: Healing Racism in Our Buddhist Communities, a booklet developed for building inclusive communities within spiritual practice.
 He contributed to the groundbreaking anthology, Dharma, Color, and Culture, by Hilda Gutiérrez Baldoquín—a volume that provides a unique perspective from practitioners of color across the spectrum of Buddhist traditions.

-His new book, Awakening Together: The Spiritual Practice of Inclusivity and Community, is scheduled for release by Wisdom Publications in October, 2017.
+His new book, Awakening Together: The Spiritual Practice of Inclusivity and Community, is published by Wisdom Publications.

 In addition, Larry is trained as a psychotherapist and a consultant in cultural competency and organizational awareness—giving workshops and presentations on mindfulness and diversity issues.
 Organizations for which he has provided training and consultation include: Spirit Rock Meditation Center; Insight Meditation Society; Insight Community of the Desert; Insight LA; Insight Community of Washington DC; UCLA Mindful Awareness Research Center—Certification in Mindfulness Facilitation Program; Insight San Diego; Common Ground Meditation Center, Minneapolis MN; Naropa University; Mindfulness Institute Professional Teacher Training; San Francisco Zen Center; CompassPoint Nonprofit Services; Sutter County Department of Health Services; Yuba County Department of Health Services; SF HIV CARE Planning Council; San Francisco State University; California Pacific Medical Center; Youth and Family Services—Solano County, CA; University of California Davis; California Adult Protective Services; Chinatown Child Development Center; CIIS Center for Somatic Psychotherapy; Maitri Compassionate Care; Public School District 622 of St. Paul, MN; Loyola Marymount University; and San Francisco General Hospital.